carp-lang/Carp/README.md

 The key features of Carp are the following:
 * Automatic and deterministic memory management (no GC)
 * Statically inferred types
-* Live reloading of code
+* Live reloading of code, REPL-driven development
 * Ownership tracking enables a functional programming style while still using mutation for fast updating of data structures
 * No hidden performance penalties, allocation and copying is explicit
 * Very good integration with exisiting C code